dwest922/music_features_analysis_project/README.md

 ## Project Overview

-This repository presents an ETL pipeline and descriptive analytics for a large music dataset.
-The project applies Python for extraction, transformation, loading, and data visualisations, with the goal of revealing trends in music features over time.
+This repository features an Extract, Transform and Load (ETL) pipeline with descriptive and visual analytics for a large music .csv dataset featuring music metadata from Kaggle and Mendeley Data.
+The project used Python with Visual Studio for extraction, transformation, loading, and data visualisations.
+The goal was to explore how music features change and trend over time.

 ## Objectives

 - Design and implement a reproducible Python ETL pipeline.
 - Create static and interactive visualisations with Matplotlib, Seaborn, and Plotly.
-- Present key findings about audio features and music release trends.
+- Present key findings about song features and music quality trends.
 - Maintain clear documentation for ongoing development and reproducibility.

 ## Dataset

-- Source: .csv file of music features from Kaggle and Mendeley Data (over 28,000 tracks)
+- Source: .csv file of music features from Kaggle and Mendeley Data with around 28,000 tracks.
-- Columns include: artist, track, release date, genre, lyrics, loudness, energy, danceability, and more
+- Columns with both strings and integers include: artist, track, release date, genre, lyrics, loudness, energy, danceability.
-- Rows with missing values in important columns are dropped as part of preprocessing
+- Rows with missing values in important columns are dropped as part of dartaset cleansing.

 ## ETL Pipeline

 **Extract:**
-Load dataset from local CSV file using Pandas
+Load dataset from a local .csv file using Pandas.

 **Transform:**
-Check and convert data types
+Check and convert data types.
-Clean data by removing incomplete entries
+Clean data by removing incomplete entries.
-Add decade feature derived from release year
+Add decade feature derived from release year.
-Generate basic statistics and analytics
+Generate basic statistics and analytics.

 **Load:**
 Save the cleaned DataFrame as `cleanedmusicdata.csv` for analysis